anas-maraey/todos/README.md

 # TODOs
-Simple CRUD Operations on TODOs and Users
+Simple CRUD Operations on TODOs and Users using `Laravel 5.4` with `PHP 5.6`

 **Register**
 ----